-Here are some of things you should consider when looking for a commercial Photographer in London.
+Here are some things you should consider when looking for a commercial Photographer in London.

 Commercial Photography in London